Author |

 Second, why don't you teach the beginners everything they need to know about being an 8, so they can be an 8 next week?
 Simple answer, because it takes a LONG TIME to learn all of that stuff, and until then, yes, they will be disadvantaged against higher-skilled players.
 That's ok, they have a handicap.
 But when the only chance a 1 or a 2 has against a 9 is when the 9 makes a ball on the break and has to kick at the 1, I don't feel much like giving the 9 an escape route.
 It doesn't much matter whether the 1 gets to push out.
 I can think of only three possibilities in that situation:

-2) The 1 pushes ok, the 9 makes the 1 shoot again, then the 9 runs out
+1) The 1 pushes badly and the 9 runs out 2) The 1 pushes ok, the 9 makes the 1 shoot again, then the 9 runs out 3) The 1 pushes well, the 9 plays a safety, gets ball in hand, and runs out

 That's all I can think of.
 Did I miss a scenario where the 9 doesn't run out?